Hei fellow parsels! 👋🐍

 The universal tool

-When you learn to program, you’re learning to productively use the universal tool that a computer is.
+When you learn to program, you’re learning to productively use a universal tool.

-Programming really is the literacy of our 21st century.
-And you don’t need to become a full-time software developer at Google to apply programming skill productively.
+Programming is the literacy of our 21st century.
+And by no means do you need to become a full-time software developer at Google to apply programming skills productively.

-Everything you’re interested in can benefit from knowing how to instruct your universal tool programmatically, and Python is a great language to get started and keep going.
+Everything you’re interested in can be enhanced from knowing how to skillfully instruct your universal tool, and Python is a great language to get started and keep going.

 You can see that I’m really into this programming and education thing. ;)

 I’m happy to help with thoughts and resources as well as encouragement.

 If you’re stuck, remember that everyone gets stuck and if you feel you don’t know much, keep in mind that most of us feel that way.
 Go outside, take a walk, and keep up the good spirits! 🏔